Public domain music: Sources

-Inherently, all historical musical works (pre-) are public domain.
+Inherently, all historical musical works (pre-) in the U.S are public domain.
 Classical sheet music, for example, is widely available for free use and reproduction.
 Some more current works are also available for free use through public works projects such as Internet Archive.
 This and similar projects aim to preserve and make readily available thousands of public domain music files, many of which have been recorded by projects dedicated to recording music for public use.